 Maths at Walsh Memorial C of E Infant School

 At Walsh Memorial C of E Infant School we aim to instill a love of Mathematics and encourage all children to become confident, lifelong learners and to have a sense of enjoyment and curiosity about the subject.
 We value a curriculum that is creative and engaging, ensuring that it is accessible for all to make progress in lessons.
 We build essential mathematical knowledge, develop and embed key skills and challenge and extend the children’s thinking and mathematical talk.
 We give children experiences of practical and investigative problem solving and encourage children to reason mathematically.
 We want children to make rich connections across mathematical ideas and be able to apply their mathematical knowledge across other areas of our curriculum.
+We want children to feel confident to take risks in their learning.
 We aim to develop fluency, mathematical reasoning and confidence in choosing strategies for problem solving.
 It is important that our children develop a confident and positive ‘can do’ attitude towards Mathematics to understand its purpose and be able to apply their knowledge to their everyday lives.

 At Walsh Memorial CE Infant School, we recognise that in order for pupils to progress to deeper and more complex problems, children need to be confident and fluent in all areas of mathematics.
 We follow the National Curriculum Programme of Study as the basis for the teaching of Mathematics and Development Matters in EYFS.
 This is enhanced and extended through additional mastery materials including White Rose schemes of work, NCTEM and NRich.
 This year 2019/20 we are working alongside the Maths Hub for embedding a mastery approach and a reasoning rich curriculum.
 Being part of this project continues to ensure that staff at all levels understand the pedagogy of the approach.
 Maths is taught throughout the school using a range of strategies including whole class, group and paired work as well as individual teaching.
 We are developing the use of the outdoor class environment and ensure real life ‘hooks’ and purpose are embedded.